trntv/apis-list/apis/ebay-shopping-api/ebay-shopping-api.md

 # EBay Shopping API
-If you&#x27;re interested in .
+If you're interested in .
 Offers access to public read-only data such as searching for items, products, reviews, and eBay member profiles.
 The eBay Shopping API can be used in search tools and other buyer-focused applications.
 Shopping API Users Guide This document gives you a quick overview of the Shopping API, answers common questions, and points you to other resources where you can learn more

 ##  🔗 Links
 **Docs / Website**: http://developer.ebay.com/Devzone/shopping/docs/Concepts/ShoppingAPIGuide.html